Pass Through Partnership: Everything You Need to Know

 Partnership tax payments are estimated according to "distributive share."
-Distributive share is the portion of profits a partner is entitled under a partnership agreement, in some cases, under state law.
-The IRS automatically calculate taxes owed on distributive shares each year, regardless if there has been a profit.
-Partners must pay taxes on the distributive share of the partnership’s profits on a quarterly basis, minus total sales expenses.
-IRS guidelines to distributive shares is that partners owe income tax on rightful share of income.
-Income is not actual income received, but corresponds to the rationale that partners will claim estimated tax-deductible businesses income expenses as part of their individual tax return.
+Distributive share is the portion of profits a partner is entitled under a partnership agreement and in some cases under state law.
+The IRS automatically calculate taxes owed on distributive shares each year regardless of whether or not there has been a profit.
+Partners must pay taxes on the distributive share of the partnership's profits on a quarterly basis, minus total sales expenses.
+IRS guidelines to distributive shares are that partners owe income tax on the rightful share of income.
+Income is not actual income received, but this corresponds to the rationale that partners will claim estimated tax-deductible businesses income expenses as part of their individual tax return.

 Establishing the Partners' Distributive Shares

-Distributive shares are outlined in written partnership agreement, or deemed to be present by state law.
-States according distributive shares to partnerships without a written agreement, allocate profits and losses to the partners according to what is determined to their ownership interests in the business.
+Distributive shares are outlined in the written partnership agreement, or deemed to be present by state law.
+For partnerships without a written agreement, state law generally allocates profits and losses to the partners according to what is determined to their ownership interests in the business.